cerebralnomad/google-maps-scraper/README.md

 Use of the key however is basically free for personal use as Google will apply a monthly credit
 of $200 to your account

+## Usage

+Since this script was designed for personal use and to be run locally, the API key is hard coded into the file.
+You'll need to edit gmscraper.py and add your API key on line 68.
+The line will look like: